-- 1. 2022 Moratorium: From September 12, 2022 through and including October 31, 2022 the following provisions shall apply: - a.
-CSO Rezoning: Applications for a zoning map amendment (rezoning) to CSO shall not be accepted or considered by the Noble County Plan Commission. - Development Plan Solar Energy Systems: Applications for Development Plan Solar Energy Systems within the proposed CSO shall not be accepted or considered by the Noble County Plan Commission. - Land Use Variances: Applications for a use variance to permit the development of a commercial solar energy system shall not be accepted or considered by the Noble County Board of Zoning Appeals. - 2.
+- A. Base Zoning: To qualify for the Commercial Solar Energy System Overlay (CSO) District, the base zoning shall be any zoning district except the OS (Open Space) District. - B. Minimum Lot Size: The minimum lot area for this overlay district shall be five (5) acres. - C. County Wide Maximum Acreage Limit: The maximum area of real property in Noble County available to be developed as commercial solar energy systems (as measured inside the fence) shall be 4,700 acres.
+This maximum limit was derived by considering the percentage of total cropland in Noble County as established in the most recent 2017 USDA-National Agricultural Status Report.
+Once 4,700 acres have been designated as this overlay district, Noble County shall observe a one (1) year moratorium where the consideration, approval, and development of commercial solar energy projects shall cease.
+During this moratorium, the Noble County Plan Commission and the County Commissioners shall review and revise this CSO within the Unified Development Ordinance. - D. Moratoriums - 1.
+2022 Moratorium: From September 12, 2022 through and including October 31, 2022 the following provisions shall apply: - a.
+CSO Rezoning: Applications for a zoning map amendment (rezoning) to CSO shall not be accepted or considered by the Noble County Plan Commission. - b.
+Development Plan Solar Energy Systems: Applications for Development Plan Solar Energy Systems within the proposed CSO shall not be accepted or considered by the Noble County Plan Commission. - c.
+Variances: Applications for a variance relative to a commercial solar energy system shall not be accepted or considered by the Noble County Board of Zoning Appeals. - 2.
 Future Moratoriums: The Zoning Administrator shall maintain the total number of acres zoned CSO District and shall make such information available to the public upon inquiry.
 Once the number of acres designated as CSO is 4,700, the Zoning Administrator shall publish notice of a twelve (12) month moratorium in a newspaper of general circulation in Noble County.
 The public notice shall include the moratorium start date and the moratorium end date.
 During the twelve (12) month moratorium, the following shall apply: - a.
-Development Plan Solar Energy System: Applications for Development Plan Solar Energy system within the proposed CSO District shall not be accepted or considered by the Noble County Plan Commission. - CSO Rezoning: Applications for a zoning map amendment (rezoning) to CSO shall not be accepted or considered by the Noble County Plan Commission. - c.
-Land Use Variances: Applications for a use variance to permit the development of a commercial solar energy system shall not be accepted or considered by the Noble County Board of Zoning Appeals. - 3.
-Five Percent (5%) Threshold: In the event a proposed commercial solar energy system would result in exceeding the Maximum Acreage Limit established, the following standards shall apply. - a.
-Full Consideration: If the proposed project results in exceeding the maximum acreage limit by less than five percent (5%), the Zoning Administrator shall accept the Development Plan Solar Energy System application, and the project shall be given full consideration by the Development Plan Committee and Plan Commission.
-Upon approval of the Development Plan Solar Energy System by the Plan Commission, an application for a Zoning Map Amendment (Rezoning) to CSO District shall be filed.
-The Plan Commission and County Commissioners shall give the project full consideration.
-In the event the Rezoning is approved by the Noble County Plan Commission, the Zoning Administrator shall publish notice of a moratorium in accordance with this section.
-During consideration of the proposed project, no additional applications for any commercial solar energy systems shall be accepted by the Noble County Plan Commission. - b.
-No Consideration: If the proposed project results in exceeding the maximum acreage limit by five percent (5%) or more, the Zoning Administrator shall not accept the Development Plan Solar Energy System application.
-Should the applicant of the proposed project wish to proceed, the Zoning Administrator shall publish the notice of a moratorium in accordance with this section.
-The application for proposed project shall be accepted, but not considered until the end of the moratorium.
+Development Plan Solar Energy System: Applications for Development Plan Solar Energy system within the proposed CSO District shall not be accepted or considered by the Noble County Plan Commission. - b.
+CSO Rezoning: Applications for a zoning map amendment (rezoning) to CSO shall not be accepted or considered by the Noble County Plan Commission. - c.
+Variances: Applications for a variance relative to a commercial solar energy system shall not be accepted or considered by the Noble County Board of Zoning Appeals. - 3.
+Exceeding Maximum Acreage Limit: In the event a proposed commercial solar energy system would result in exceeding the Maximum Acreage Limit established, the following standards shall apply. - a.
+Full Consideration: If the proposed project results in exceeding the maximum acreage limit of 4,700 acres, the Zoning Administrator shall accept the Development Plan Solar Energy System application.
+The Zoning Administrator shall publish notice of a moratorium in accordance with this section.
+During consideration of the proposed project, no additional applications for any commercial solar energy systems shall be accepted by the Noble County Plan Commission.